nicolocarpignoli/design-patterns-summary/README.md

   - Separation of concern: need of a specific separate component that handle the memorization of the state and the restore action
   - Useful in every situation it is required a restoration of a state, such as an 'Undo' operation

+### Observer
+A fundamental pattern used for manage one-to-many communication.
+The architecture is structured in a way that requires that every observer is registered to an object 'to observe', on each - or specific - state changes.
+When a change occurs every observer gets the information with callback functions.

+* Use cases:
+  - Separation of concerns between object to observe and observers.
+The one-to-many communication leds to hard decoupling betewwn such actors.
+- It is possible to manage different behaviour: every observer can specify which property to observe and how to respond to the eventual changes
+- It is a fundamental way to handle event communication.
+Callbacks make the communication asynchronous, so each observer can continue with its flow

+### MVC Pattern
+Another fundamental pattern that means Model View Controller.
+Its main goal is to provide separation of concerns between components of a system.
+The system is divided in three main macro-components: a model, that represent the data and the way we have modeled reality in our system; a controller, where the logic can drive model information to the view, treating them and elaborating them first.
+The view part has the only responsability of visualizing the data provided by the controller.

+* Use cases:
+  - Separation of concerns
+  - Good way to organize projects that have a 'view' part that it's only suited for visualizing data
+  - The component separation led to a better manutebility, testing, scalability and modularity of code

 WIP

 ## License